fawda123/SWMPr/README.md

 #Overview

-SWMPr is an R package that contains functions for retrieving, organizing, and analyzing estuary monitoring data from the System Wide Monitoring Program ([SWMP](http://nerrs.noaa.gov/RCDefault.aspx?ID=18)).
+SWMPr is an R package for retrieving, organizing, and analyzing estuary monitoring data from the System Wide Monitoring Program ([SWMP](http://nerrs.noaa.gov/RCDefault.aspx?ID=18)).
 SWMP was implemented by the National Estuarine Research Reserve System ([NERRS](http://nerrs.noaa.gov/)) in 1995 to provide continuous monitoring data at over 300 stations in 28 estuaries across the United States.
 SWMP data are maintained online by the Centralized Data Management Office (CDMO).
 This R package provides several functions to retrieve, organize, and analyze SWMP data from the CDMO.
 All data obtained from the CDMO should be [cited](http://cdmo.baruch.sc.edu/data/citation.cfm) using the format:

 *National Estuarine Research Reserve System (NERRS).
 2012.
 System-wide Monitoring Program.
 Data accessed from the NOAA NERRS Centralized Data Management Office website: http://cdmo.baruch.sc.edu/; accessed 12 October 2012.*